RotemZel/AGRICAF/README.md

-**AGRICAF** (Agricultural Commodity Forecasting Framework) is an open-source pipeline integrating multiple statistical and ML methods for forecasting global agricultural commodity prices — monthly, up to one year ahead.
+**AGRICAF** (Agricultural Commodity Forecasting Framework) is an open-source pipeline integrating multiple statistical and ML methods for forecasting global agricultural commodity prices (monthly, up to one year ahead).

 The framework emphasises transparency and policy relevance, with a particular focus on making price forecasts and market intelligence accessible to